Australia's become known as a country of dangerous creatures, from our poisonous snakes to our deadly spiders to swole kangaroos and killer jellyfish.

 But the most dangerous creatures are the ones we can't see.
 The ones that lurk in the Australian outback, chowing on goat carcasses and lurking in the muddied water.
 The ones that roam the wilds on two feet and peer from the bushes with glowing eyes as you pass them on your drive through country roads.
 These are Australia's cryptids, and they bite.

-Now, if you're unfamiliar with the term 'cryptid', let me take you on a journey.
+If you're unfamiliar with the term 'cryptid', let me take you on a journey.

 So, are they real?
 Well, put your tin foil hat on, because they just might be.